Keepalived VRRP Configuration: Master/Backup on Linux (Step‑by‑Step)

 RHEL/Rocky/Oracle Linux

-sudo apt update && sudo apt install -y keepalived
+sudo apt update && sudo apt install -y keepalived2) Recommended network/sysctl settings

 Enable binding to the VIP even when it’s not yet on the local node (useful if your app binds to the VIP):